-Innovative and Multifunctional Pavements (EMPave)
+Innovative and Multifunctional Pavements (EMPave-MAP)

 The ultimate objective of the thematic area is to create a pavement construction in symbiosis with the environment, built without human intervention, which can harvest energy, sense its surroundings, process the information, communicate with the users and re-adapt in consequence.
 For this, we approach transportation problems through unconventional modifications of the material and constructive process of the pavement.